locationtech/geotrellis/docs/architecture/006-typeclasses.rst

      /** @group local */
      def localSum(self: A, other: => A): A = zipWith(self, other, (_ + _))

-     /* All other local ops would be provided for free, like `localSum` */
+     /* All other local ops would be provided for free here, like `localSum` */

    }